Skip to main content

 • Less expensive than a trial

 In mediation, the disputing parties work with a neutral third party, the mediator, to resolve their disputes.
 Mediation is a flexible dispute resolution process.
-The mediator facilitates the resolution of the parties' disputes by supervising the exchange of information and the bargaining process.
+The mediator facilitates conflict resolution by supervising the exchange of information and the bargaining process.
 This generally begins with a joint session.

 A mediator helps the parties find common ground and deals with unrealistic expectations.
 The mediator might also offer creative solutions and assist in drafting a final settlement.
 The role of the mediator is to: